 Cross Disciplinary: ENGH 388 and one of PSYC 333, COMM 320, COMM 335

-Below is one example of how the ACS in Software Engineering major may be achieved within eight semesters.
+One example of how the ACS in Software Engineering major may be achieved within eight semesters can be found in the brochure.

 A Closer Look at SWE Courses